 Problems with your child's team placement?

 Your first point of contact should be the Division Head for your child’s division.
-What he or she will do is to move your child off his/her current team and place him/her on the waitlist.
+What they will do is move your child off the current team and place them on the waitlist.
 The player will be inserted onto the waitlist based on the player’s registration date.
 You should only request to be moved off a team if there is absolutely no way your child can participate with that team.
 We cannot guarantee your child will be re-placed onto a team if the balance cannot be subsequently met.
 Parents and coaches must not seek to arrange adds, drops, or trades of players between teams on their own.
 The Division Head is the only person who can make such arrangements.